seb-oss/green/README.md

 Yarn support for our artifactory will be supported later on, but for now you need to logoff the VPN (right click the lock symbol in the tray).

-You start the 3 storybocks with thesse commands:
+You start the 3 storybocks with these commands:

 ```bash
 npx nx run chlorofyll:storybook